Winter of 1962–1963 in the United Kingdom: March 1963

 6 March was the first morning of the year without frost in Britain.
 Temperatures rose to 17 C and the remaining snow disappeared.
-The thaw was gradual, and unlike 1947 there was no widespread flooding.
+The thaw was gradual, and unlike 1947, there was no widespread flooding.

 Effect on sport

 Sport was disrupted in the winter of 1962–1963 in the UK.
 Football matches in the English and Scottish leagues suffered because of the severe effects of the winter weather.
-Some matches in the FA Cup with tied scores were rescheduled ten or more times.
+Some matches in the FA Cup were rescheduled ten or more times.
 Matches in the fifth and sixth rounds, scheduled for 16 February and 9 March respectively, were played on 16 and 30 March.
 A board known as the Pools Panel was set up to adjudicate postponed matches to provide the football pool results.
 From 8 December to 16 February, Bolton Wanderers played no competitive matches.
 Both codes of rugby, union and league, suffered much the same fate.
 The delays occurred before under-soil heating became widespread at major venues.
 When the thaw arrived, a backlog of fixtures had to be hastily determined.
 The Football League season was extended by four weeks from its original finishing date of 27 April.
-The final league fixtures (scheduled sports events) took place one day before the rescheduled FA Cup Final.
+The final league fixtures (scheduled sports events) took place one day before the rescheduled FA Cup final.
 Some lower-level competitions did not complete the season.

 National Hunt horse racing was also affected by the weather.
 Ninety-four meetings were cancelled during the freeze.
 There was no racing in England between 23 December and 7 March, although a meeting at Ayr in Scotland occurred on 5 January.